thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 Why is that?

 Because branches delay integration, they create a bigger inventory of un-integrated code.
-Which means the merge will pull in more and more changes.
+The bigger inventory means the merge will pull in more and more changes.
 Merging back the branch into mainline becomes harder and harder.
-Resulting in difficult, time-consuming merges that often will result in an unstable mainline.
+Resulting in demanding, time-consuming merges that often will result in an unstable mainline.

 Because branches also delay communication with the team, integrating the branch becomes exponentially more difficult with the lifetime of the branch.